 - Allelic diversity: The variety of alleles present at a locus.
 High allelic diversity generally confers greater adaptability.

 - Heterozygosity: The proportion of individuals that are heterozygous (carry two different alleles) at a locus.
-High heterozygosity indicates dependable genetic health.
+High heterozygosity indicates solid genetic health.

 - Effective population size (Ne): A theoretical size that reflects how many individuals actually contribute genes to the next generation.
 Ne is often smaller than the census size due to unequal sex ratios, variation in reproductive success, and other factors.